Or download our app "Guided Lessons by Education.com" on your device's app store.

-Students will be able to identify cause and effect relationships in informational text.
+Students will be able to identify and describe cause and effect relationships in informational text.

 - Tell students that they are going to be working in partners for most of today's lesson, and they will play a matching game to find out who their partner is.

 - Give each student an index card with part of a cause and effect relationship on it.
 Explain that they will look for a partner with a card that creates a complete cause and effect statement or relationship.
 Tell the class that when they find their partner, they should sit together with their whiteboards and whiteboard markers out.
 Give them time to find their partners and get settled.

 - Call on a few partnerships to read aloud their cause and effect statement or relationship.

 - Read aloud the learning objective, and explain that the matching activity was looking at cause and effect relationships in general, and today's lesson will be about looking at cause and effect in nonfiction texts.